 The job search has changed quite a bit over the past 20 years.
-Most applications are online through sites like Indeed and Truelancer.
+Most applications are online through sites like Indeed.
 It’s rare to land an interview if your résumé doesn’t indicate a strong fit.

 But every so often, a company will ask an applicant to come in for a different kind of interview.
 Known as a job audition, it requires the candidate to do the job they are seeking — without pay — in hopes that the potential employer will be impressed by their work and hire the person.

 Find a Better Way to Work — Sign Up for a Leading Job Search Site >>

 Why Do Companies Hold Job Auditions?